-Once a version acceptable to the advisor is completed, the student is approved for the oral examination and the scheduling of the exam may proceed.
-The exam will be scheduled for one hour and will consist of a brief presentation to the faculty of no more than 10 minutes at the opening.
+Once the Reading Committee members have agreed to serve, the scheduling of the exam may proceed.
+The exam will be scheduled for one hour and will consist of a brief presentation.
 Faculty will then pose questions to the student about the submitted paper.
 At the conclusion of the exam, the faculty will determine if the oral exam and paper have satisfactorily met the standards of competence in Childhood Studies and will inform the student immediately of its decision.